dsverdlo/minqlx-plugins/README.md

 Most ideas have been created, worked out and evaluated on <http://station.boards.net>, the official forum of the 'Bus Station' servers.

-If you wish to use my plugins, I'd really appreciate a small message, either via email, steam or on the forum.
-This way the people who have worked so hard on them get some praise and we know which servers are using them.

-Creating an account on <http://station.boards.net> is advised if you want to follow updates on the plugins.
-Just as minqlx, these plugins are still in development and prone to small updates.

-You are free to change any variables and output messages in the file itself, but remember that the plugins are not 100% foolproof and unexpected behavior can occur.
+Feel free to change variables and output messages in the files themselves, but this could introduce bugs if you don't really know what you're doing.
+As with most software, my plugins are not 100% foolproof and occasional unexpected behavior can occur.
-If you notice such strange behavior on your server, please contact me about it.
+If you would notice any unusual behavior resulting from an 'iouplugin' on your server, please contact me about it.
-This also goes for any advice or crazy ideas for new plugins you might have.
+This also goes for any advice or crazy ideas for new plugins anyone might have.
-I can usually be found on IRC (http://webchat.quakenet.org/?channels=minqlbot).
+My email address can be found on github, and I can usually be found on the [Quakenet IRC](http://webchat.quakenet.org/?channels=minqlbot) channels #busstation, #iouonegirl, #minqlbot, #qldedsrv.

 # Plugin list:
 | Name | Short Description | Raw |